-We at MSN believe LNG, LPG, methanol, biofuel and hydrogen to be the most promising solutions for future marine fuels.
+We at Marine Service Noord believe LNG, LPG, methanol, biofuel and hydrogen to be the most promising solutions for future marine fuels.
 For this reason we invest in research and development of methanol fuel systems.

 - Methanol is easy to handle and store

 - The methanol fuel system has a lower CAPEX than a LNG fuel system

 - The energy density of methanol is lower than marine gas oil but higher than hydrogen and ammonia.

 - Methanol is available in 100 ports today